BenMullan/carpe-datum/readme.md

 ## Err... what's going on
 I spent 5 months with a process-automation team.
 They ran an amazing peice of [flowcharting software](https://www.google.com/search?q=blue+prism+automate+desktop+screenshot&tbm=isch) on a farm of VMs, to simulate keystrokes and mouse-clicks - and run processes (eg data-entry into a web-based business system) automatically, without paying humans to perform them.
 This system was an at-once beguiling and stupyfying conflation of numerous bizzare and anachronistic technologies; Win32-spying, .NET Remoting, remote DOM-inspection, VB6-style expression functions, and even Visual J#!
 <br/><br/>
 But it was precarious.
 Browsers would become detached during execution.
 It would completely & inexplicably freeze-up during use.
 You couldn't effectively handle multiple browser-windows.
 XPath-mapped elements would become unfindable after UI-updates.
-Subtle differences in environment would cause particular unattended executions to fail, and it would be near-impossible to catch the problem.
+Subtle differences in environment would cause particular unattended executions to fail, and it would be near-impossible to catch what went wrong.

+## What's all this about "*javascript*" then?
+**Imagine:** instead of a

 **The concept**: a server hosts a pool of ~50 headless chromium browsers (running without a visible user-interface).
 A library of pre-defined baps (browser-automated processes - eg clicking through a series of steps on a webpage and scraping some output) exists on the server, which provides a http-API for triggering & scheduling the execution of baps on browsers from the pool.
 An easy-to-use UI enables live previews and interaction with all headless browsers.
 When a bap is executed, a full playwright trace is captured, recording the precise state of the DOM at each point during bap-execution.